abbuba/Footfall-Counter/README.md

-# AI Assignment: Footfall Counter using Computer Vision
+# Footfall Counter using Computer Vision

 This project is a computer vision-based system that counts the number of people entering and exiting through a specific area in a video.